 Below we note several risks that may or may not be obvious when it comes to online real estate crowdfunding.

-As we note in our post Leverage and Debt: A Dangerous Amplifier, debt is a great tool of modern finance that is not without risk.
+As we note in our post Debt: A Dangerous Amplifier for Real Estate Investing, debt is a great tool of modern finance that is not without risk.
 Most real estate crowdfunding sites offer properties with Loan-To-Value (LTV) rates of 75% to 80%, though some of them are even more levered.
 In an investment with an LTV of 80%, the owners' equity portion is only 20% of deal value, while the debt accounts for the remaining 80%.

 While this leverage can amplify your returns, it also amplifies the downside.
 An economic recession, poor site selection, poor management, increases in local competition, government regulations, or even just a negative cycle in commercial real estate can drive down the value of the property by 20% or more pretty easily.
 If the value is down just 20%, this means that the investors' portion of the deal is worth ZERO.